Last Updated on: 4th July 2023, 11:27 am

 |Vitamin A||16.5 µg|

-Are Blackberries Bad For Parrots?
+Are Blackberries Bad for Parrots?

-- Stomach problems
+- Stomach problems.

-- Sugar addiction
+- Sugar addiction.

-- Lack of appetite
+- Lack of appetite.

 Can Parrots Eat Blackberry Jam?

-When made healthily, blackberry jam provides 70% of the nutrients raw blackberries contain.
+Blackberry jam provides 70% of the nutrients raw blackberries contain.
 However, the longer the jam is stored, the more this level deteriorates.
 After 6 months, only 50% of the nutritional value remains.

 Can Parrots Drink Blackberry Juice?